mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 - address: The source address, for example "a:27017".
 - generation: The error's generation number, for example ``1``.
-- when: A string describing when this mock error should occur.
-Supported values are:

-  - "beforeHandshakeCompletes": Simulate this mock error as if it occurred during a new connection's handshake for an application operation.
-  - "afterHandshakeCompletes": Simulate this mock error as if it occurred on an established connection for an application operation (i.e. after the connection pool check out succeeds).

 - type: The type of error to mock.
 Supported values are:

   - "command": A command error.
 Always accompanied with a "response".